MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-2.1.0/new-azureps-module-az.md

 in cmdlet names.

-The number of modules was also reduced: Some modules which worked with the same services have been rolled together, and magement plane and data plane cmdlets are now contained all within single modules for their services.
+The number of modules was also reduced: Some modules which worked with the same services have been rolled together, and management plane and data plane cmdlets are now contained all within single modules for their services.
 For those of you who manually manage dependencies and imports, this makes things much simpler.

-By making these important changes that required building a Azure PowerShell module, the team has committed to making it easier than ever, and on more platforms than previously possible, to use Azure with PowerShell cmdlets.
+By making these important changes that required building an Azure PowerShell module, the team has committed to making it easier than ever, and on more platforms than previously possible, to use Azure with PowerShell cmdlets.